h2oai/h2o-3/h2o-docs/src/product/mojo-quickstart.rst

 Viewing a MOJO Model
 ~~~~~~~~~~~~~~~~~~~~

 Use the PrintMojo tool to generate a graphical representation of the MOJO.
-PrintMojo is a java tool for converting binary mojo files into human viewable graphs.
+PrintMojo is a java tool for converting binary MOJO files into human viewable graphs.
 This tool is packaged with H2O and produces an output that "dot" (which is part of Graphviz) can turn into an image.
 (See the `Graphviz home page <http://www.graphviz.org/>`__ for more information.)

 Here is an example output for a GBM model: